A Tribute to Every Worker Who Never Made It Home, and a Furious Indictment of the System That Let It Happen

 Hi, Galen!
 Good to see you again!
 Care to introduce yourself to the readers for those not familiar with your music?

-Hey,good to see you again too!
-Thanks for having me back.
-I am Galen Crampsey, the lead singer/songwriter/drummer of Plz Respond.
-I also sit on the Durham Region Labour Council, a rank and file member of the IBEW local 353, and participate in several mutual aid projects in the GTA.
+Hey, good to see you again too — and thanks for having me back.
+I’m Galen Crampsey, lead singer, songwriter, and drummer of Plz Respond.
+Outside the band, I sit on the Durham Region Labour Council, I’m a rank-and-file member of IBEW Local 353, and I participate in several mutual aid projects across the GTA.

 “Gold Rush” comes from a very real workplace injury you survived yourself.
 Was writing this song emotionally difficult, or did it feel more like finally saying something that had been building for years?